 Old Asparagus Versus Spoiled Asparagus

-Before we dive specifically into how to tell when asparagus is bad, it’s important to know that old isn’t necessarily spoiled.
+Before we dive specifically into how to tell when raw asparagus is bad, it’s important to know that old isn’t necessarily spoiled.

 Usually, when we refer to “old” food, it’s right before they start deteriorating and becoming unusable, aka unsafe to eat.